bixycler/UniinfoNotes/pages/Mind Jungle.md

 	  collapsed:: true
 		- ### Workspace
 		  id:: 665d1a03-4c61-4d81-ac58-a5a1a7efe568
-			- Each person has a Workspace to work with, which includes a Workstack for active tasks at hand, a Task list for future tasks, a History for past (done, cancelled) tasks, and other lists like Problem list, Question list, etc. These lists, except History, are in general sorted in reverse chronological order.
+			- Each person has a Workspace to work with, which includes a ((6653538a-22d3-4807-ad13-a64ac543edba)) for active tasks at hand, a Task list for future tasks, a [History](((6667add9-3076-4a19-8b15-d1888665a3c0))) for past (done, cancelled) tasks, and other lists like Problem list, Question list, etc. These lists, except History, are in general sorted in reverse chronological order.
 The Task list is additionally sorted in priority, if any, and the History is in chronological order.
 		- ### Workstack
 		  id:: 6653538a-22d3-4807-ad13-a64ac543edba
 			- Just like the [call stack](https://en.wikipedia.org/wiki/Call_stack) of [computer program](https://en.wikipedia.org/wiki/Computer_program), Workstack is a non-strict last-in-first-out (LIFO) list of tasks being worked on by the subject.